jayanthkoushik/alphanet/paper/sections/2_relwork.md

 small-sample to large-sample models for different types of feature spaces and classifier models.
 Finally, @2016.Poczos.Du provide theoretical guarantees on performance when one learns the transformation from the source function to a related target function.
-In AlphaNet we likewise infer that our target classifier is a transformation from a set of source classifiers.
+AlphaNet is similar in that we likewise infer that our target classifier is a transformation from a set of source classifiers.

 ## Zero-shot/low-shot learning {#sec:relwork:lowshot}